0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 # HTTP & Encapsulation
 NOTE:
-   HTTP/3 uses QUIC, a modern transport protocol built on top of UDP instead of TCP like previous HTTP versions, QUIC provides the reliability and congestion control of TCP but without its overhead.
+   HTTP/3 uses QUIC, a modern transport protocol built on top of UDP instead of TCP like previous HTTP versions, QUIC provides the reliability and congestion control of TCP but without some of the overhead.
 It also includes built-in TLS, supports 0-RTT handshakes, enables better multiplexing through individual streams, and solves the head-of-line blocking issue that TCP can face.
    For simplicity, this blog focuses on HTTP/1.1–2, which uses TCP as its transport method.
    If you would like to read more about [QUIC](https://www.auvik.com/franklyit/blog/what-is-quic-protocol/)